Chef (2014 film): Cast

 Musician Gary Clark Jr., Franklin Barbecue owner Aaron Franklin, and general manager Benjamin Jacob make cameo appearances as themselves.
-Veteran Miami Cuban musician Jose Caridad Hernandez "Perico" appears as Inez Casper's father and Percy's grandfather ("Abuelito").
+Veteran Miami Cuban musician Jose Caridad Hernandez "Perico" appears as Inez's father and Percy's grandfather ("Abuelito").

 Production

 Jon Favreau wrote, directed, and starred in Chef.

 Development

-Jon Favreau; the writer, director, and star of Chef; wrote the film's script in about two weeks.
+Jon Favreau, the writer, director, and star of Chef, wrote the film's script in about two weeks.
 He had long wanted to make a film about food and chefs, and felt that the subject was suited to a small-scale independent film rather than a big-budget production.
 He cited Jiro Dreams of Sushi, Eat Drink Man Woman, and Big Night as inspirations for creating a food-centric film.

 The script was semi-autobiographical, incorporating parts of Favreau's life into the main character, such as being a father while having a busy career and coming from a "broken home".
 Favreau also drew a comparison between his career as a director and Carl's career as a chef; he stepped down from directing major studio films to go "back to basics" and create Chef on a smaller budget, much like Carl's resignation from a popular restaurant to work in a food truck.

 Favreau contacted Roy Choi, a restaurateur who created the Kogi Korean BBQ food truck, to serve as a consultant on the film; Choi was eventually promoted to co-producer.
 While the film was in pre-production, Favreau shadowed Choi in his restaurants and worked as part of Choi's kitchen crew after training at a culinary school.
 Choi oversaw the menus prepared for the film and created the Cuban sandwiches that form a central part of the storyline.